Tooth Colored Fillings Melville, NY

 benefits of tooth-colored fillings

-• Esthetics - Tooth-colored fillings/composite have the ability to closely match the appearance of your own natural teeth and can therefore restore your tooth almost exactly back to its original state.
-The high esthetic results created by this material is a major reason most people prefer tooth-colored fillings over the ‘older style’ silver fillings/amalgam.
+• Esthetics - Tooth-colored fillings/composite can closely match the appearance of your natural teeth and can therefore restore your tooth almost exactly back to its original state.
+The high esthetic results created by this material are a major reason most people prefer tooth-colored fillings over the ‘older style’ silver fillings/amalgam.

-• Thermal insulation, reduction of hot and cold sensitivity - The ceramic type composition of tooth-colored fillings are intrinsically less thermally conductive than the metal silver fillings.
+• Thermal insulation, reduction of hot and cold sensitivity - The ceramic-type composition of tooth-colored fillings is intrinsically less thermally conductive than the metal silver fillings.
 As these tooth-colored fillings prevent your tooth from reaching these extremes of hot and cold temperatures, we are less likely to see sensitivity and resulting toothaches.

 • Preservation of tooth structure - As a result of the micro-mechanical bonding process, the need for extensive tooth reduction is a thing of the past.
-We are able to be much more conservative and maintain the integrity of the natural tooth as these restorations have their own intrinsic strength.
+We can be much more conservative and maintain the integrity of the natural tooth as these restorations have their intrinsic strength.

 Are tooth-colored fillings safer than silver fillings?

 The controversy of amalgam fillings is something that I have lectured on many times.
-The controversy is based on questionable findings that believed that the mercury present in these silver fillings have the ability to cause diseases such as multiple sclerosis and dementia or even could have effects on pregnant patients.
-However, current and more up to date research have proven that silver fillings and their associated mercury does not pose a health risk.
+The controversy is based on questionable findings that believed that the mercury present in these silver fillings can cause diseases such as multiple sclerosis and dementia or even have effects on pregnant patients.
+However, current and more up-to-date research has proven that silver fillings and their associated mercury do not pose a health risk.

 Click here to read more reviews.